-I have not managed yet to create a ginger snap recipe that is better than the one made by Purity.
+I cannot recreate Purity’s ginger snap recipe.
 But, I have found a way to make Irish Ginger Cookies, which are delightfully ginger-y, super soft and moist, and a great substitute (for me at least!) until I get to my dad’s for the real Purity ginger snaps with butter!

 Irish Ginger Cookies are a great fall cookie.
 It’s one of those cookies that has warmth and coziness all packed tightly into it.
 It’s the ginger, the cinnamon, and the cloves that give it that perfect fall taste.
 There’s enough coziness in this cookie to take you right through to Christmas!

 These cookies will stay fresh for about 3-5 days in a covered container and in a cool place.
 But, if you plan to freeze these cookies, use a food-safe container that can be frozen.
 You’ll want to ensure a very tight fitting lid too.
 (I use these quite often when freezing baked goods.)
 I like to place a sheet of plastic wrap over the top of the container before pushing the lid on.
 This helps to create a better seal.
 The goal is to keep all of that cookie freshness locked in!

 You can freeze these cookies for up to three months.
 They will come out of the freezer looking just like they did when you put them in there.
 Once you thaw them, they will taste just as fresh, and be just as soft, as the day you first baked them.